hrishi-1337/csci-540-hw02/README.md

 ## Data

-- Open 'Food_Display_Table' in excel
+- Open 'Food_Display_Table' and 'Foods_Needing_Condiments_Table' in excel

 - Go to File -> Options -> Advanced -> Editing Section

 - Uncheck the “Use system separators” setting and put a comma in the “Decimal Separator” field.

-- Save 'Food_Display_Table' excel file as 'CSV UTF-8' file.
-Resulting file will be semi-colon seperated.
+- Save them in 'CSV UTF-8' format.
+Resulting files will be semi-colon seperated.

 ## Running